-The effects of vasopressin are the result of the stimulation of receptors V1 and V2, V1 mainly responsible for vasoconstriction, V2 for the antidiuretic effect
+The effects of vasopressin result from the stimulation of receptors V1 and V2, V1 mainly responsible for vasoconstriction, and V2 for the antidiuretic effect.

-The V1 receptors are coupled by the G protein to phospholipase C. Their activation causes the hydrolysis of PIP2 in IP3 and DAG, which induces an increase in the intracellular calcium concentration, responsible for vasoconstriction.
+The G protein couples the V1 receptors to phospholipase C. Their activation causes the hydrolysis of PIP2 in IP3 and DAG, which induces an increase in the intracellular calcium concentration, responsible for vasoconstriction.

-Under the influence of vasopressin AQP2 migrate from the cytoplasm to the apical membrane.
-In nephrogenic diabetes insipidus there are AQP2 alterations.
+Under the influence of vasopressin, AQP2 migrates from the cytoplasm to the apical membrane.
+In nephrogenic diabetes insipidus, there are AQP2 alterations.

 Antidiuretic action (V2)

-ADH increases the water permeability of the collecting ducts in the cortical and medullary part of the kidney.
+ADH increases the water permeability of the collecting ducts in the cortical and medullary parts of the kidney.

-It induces the incorporation of aquaporins in the apical membrane of the collecting ducts and induces their opening, which allows the reabsorption of water.
+It induces the incorporation of aquaporins in the apical membrane of the collecting ducts and their opening, allowing water reabsorption.